About our People

 Tessa is a Trustee of the Kagiso Trust.
 She holds a Masters of Arts from the University of the Witwatersrand.

-Our Team
+Our Team Members

 Sithole has worked on various projects both local and international including being an finance and audit consultant on listed Telecom, Mining Logistics companies and NPO.